 A man asks how he can attain eternal life.
 Jesus answered that one

 must keep at least 6 of the commandments, give their possessions to the poor, and join his

 group.
 Repentance, baptism and faith are not mentioned.
-Good works in the form of
+Good works, alone, in the form of

 generosity to the needy and keeping most of the commandments will assure salvation.